grapeson-glitch/rust-mc-classic-js/README.md

     //The savedGame string can be passed to write to a db write_saved_game(path, json_string);

-    //The savedGame string can be passed to make a localStorage.set() command
+    //The savedGame string can be passed to make a localStorage.setItem() command
     //This can be copy/pasted into a browser console.
 There is also the option
     //to output this command to a txt file, if the path string passed is empty,
     //it will not attempt to write to a file and just return the string